 By Nava Atlas | On | Comments (0)

-Mary Wollstonecraft Shelley (August 30, 1797 – February 1, 1851) born Mary Wollstonecraft Godwin, was born in London, England and is best known for her classic thriller, Frankenstein.
+Mary Wollstonecraft Shelley (August 30, 1797 – February 1, 1851) born Mary Wollstonecraft Godwin, is renowned for her classic thriller, Frankenstein.
 Her work crossed several genres, including essays, biographies, short stories, and dramas.

-The daughter of famed feminist Mary Wollstonecraft (author of The Vindication of the Rights of Woman) and philosopher and political writer William Godwin, she and her half-sister, Fanny Imlay (Wollstonecraft’s daughter from an affair she had with a soldier) were raised mainly by her father.
-Mary Wollstonecraft died ten days after giving birth to her namesake daughter.
+She and her half-sister, Fanny Imlay (Wollstonecraft’s daughter from an affair she had with an American entrepreneur and adventurer) were raised mainly by her father; her mother, the early feminist and philosopher Mary Wollstonecraft, died days after giving birth to her.
 Read More→